basho/basho_docs/source/riak/references/Configuration-Files.md

 The port that the Protocol Buffers interface will bind to. (default: 8087)

  * **pb_backlog**
-The maximum length to which the queue of pending connections may grow.
+The maximum length to which the queue of pending *simultaneous* protocol buffers connections may grow.
 If set, it must be an integer >= 0.
-If you anticipate a huge number of connections being initialized simultaneously, set this number higher. (default: 5)
+If you anticipate a larger number of connections than the default being simultaneously initialized, set this number to a higher value accordingly.
+You should adjust this value to meet your anticipated simultaneous connection demand or if experiencing connection resets. (default: 5)
 {{/1.2.0+}}

 ### riak_core settings